⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| Price/Book (MRQ) | 11.52 | Measures how much investors are willing to pay for each dollar of book value, indicating premium valuation relative to net assets. |
+| Price/Book (MRQ) | 16.84 | Compares a company's stock price to its book value per share, indicating how much investors are willing to pay for each dollar of net assets. |

-| Return on Equity (TTM) | -60.76 | Indicates how much profit a company generates for each dollar of shareholders' equity, with a negative value reflecting ongoing losses. |
+| Return on Equity (TTM) | -0.58 | Measures a company's profitability by revealing how much profit a company generates for each dollar of shareholders' equity.
+A negative value indicates the company is operating at a loss. |